com-480-data-visualization/ZHI/README.md

 ### Dataset

+###### Dataset Content:

 For this project, we will be utilizing a comprehensive football player dataset from the FIFA console game, which is available at the following link: [https://www.kaggle.com/datasets/stefanoleone992/fifa-23-complete-player-dataset](https://www.kaggle.com/datasets/stefanoleone992/fifa-23-complete-player-dataset).
+All data have been scrapped from the [SoFIFA](https://sofifa.com/) website.

 This dataset encompasses 9 years of data, ranging from FIFA 15 to FIFA 23, and is divided into six sub-datasets totaling 5GB: